travis-ci/docs-travis-ci-com/source/content/docs/user/getting-started.md

 hosting your project on travis-ci.org means you can effortlessly test your library or applications against multiple runtimes and data stores without even having all of them installed locally.

+travis-ci.org originally started as a service for the Ruby community in early 2011 but has added support for many other technologies since then.

 ### Step one: Sign in